An overview of the most important traffic regulations for driving in Italy.

 Yellow: Parking only for authorized people

-> The reflective vest is obligatory for Italy since 2004, so be sure to bring it along with you so that you have it ready for an emergency.
+The reflective vest has been obligatory for Italy since 2004, so be sure to bring it along with you so that you have it ready for an emergency.

-> Caution: On the Brennero motorway (section Brennero - Bolzano), the speed limit is still 110 km/h, not 130, as usually on Italian motorways.
+Caution: On the Brennero motorway (section Brennero - Bolzano Sud), the speed limit is still 110 km/h, not 130, as usually on Italian motorways.

 General useful information:

-> Those who buy faked brand-name products expects severe fines.
+Those who buy faked brand-name products expect severe fines.

-Link to check to current traffic situation online.
+Link to check the current traffic situation online.